solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

         azd up
         ```

-        !!! task "You will be prompted for several inputs for the `azd up` command:"
+        !!! info "You will be prompted for several inputs for the `azd up` command:"

               - **Enter a new environment name**: Enter a value, such as `dev`.
                 - The environment for the `azd up` command ensures configuration files, environment variables, and resources are provisioned and deployed correctly.